zeroDivZero/notes-react-native/notes/state/state.md

 This is how state is managed in _functional_ component, which is preferred over class-based component.

 State can be passed to child as prop.
+Generally, create state vars in most parent component that needs to read or change them.
+If child needs to read, simply pass state as value.
+If child needs to change, pass down callback.